Date of Award:

 Randomization, replication, and planting experimental plots of the proper shape with sufficient size to give the desired information are techniques devised to minimize the effect of soil heterogeneity.
 In general, it has been found that the larger the experimental plots, the smaller the variation (1, 23).
 Also, plots with a large length to width ratio lying in the direction of greatest soil variability have been found to decrease the variability of the yield trial (2, 8, 32, 35).
 However, both expense and convenience will modify the size and shape of plot that is desired.
 The optimum size and shape of a plot would be one that gives a maximum amount of information at a minimum cost and be of convenient handling dimensions.
 Such information must be determined for each individual crop.

 Polson, David Ernest, "Estimation of Optimum Size, Shape, and Replicate Number of Safflower Plots for Yield Trials" (1964).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2979.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .